vietdungdev/Koolo-DiobyteVersion/README.md

 - The game must still be set to **English**.
 1280x720 windowed mode and LOD 1.13c are required as usual.
-- All other documentation (installation, usage, pickit rules, etc.) is unchanged from upstream — refer to the [kwader2k/koolo](https://github.com/kwader2k/koolo) README for full details.
+- All other documentation (installation, usage, pickit rules, etc.) is unchanged from upstream — refer to the [Diobyte/Koolo-DiobyteVersion](https://github.com/Diobyte/Koolo-DiobyteVersion) README or the original [kwader2k/koolo](https://github.com/kwader2k/koolo) README for full details.

 ---